Everything you need to know about the beaches and waterfalls of Itacaré, Brazil.

 We know that sustainable tourism is the path to continue visiting preserved places.
 That is why we prepared some tips for you not just enjoy the waterfalls and beaches in Itacaré but also positively integrate with nature:

-- Since you are already a lover of nature, how about reducing your waste during the trip, and use your yours to collect some trash at the beach and dispose of it correctly?
+- Since you are already a lover of nature, how about reducing your waste during the trip and using yours to collect some trash at the beach and dispose of it correctly?

 - Remember that stones and shells contribute to the ecosystem where they are found, so don’t take them home as souvenirs.

-- Feeding animals seems to be an innocent act of interaction, but, besides our food not being appropriate for them, we are still accustoming the animals to become domesticated and dependent on humans for food, which is a great risk to their safety.
+- Feeding animals seems to be an innocent act of interaction.
+However, besides our food not being appropriate for them, we are still accustoming the animals to become domesticated and dependent on humans for food, which is a great risk to their safety.

 - Did you know that besides disturbing the people around you, loud music also disturbs the nearby animals?
 When we share the beach, trails, and waterfalls with the animals, the best thing is to enjoy nature’s music.
-Loud music, besides scaring the animals away, which hinders your experience of being able to see, for example, monkeys, can also confuse the animals.
+Loud music, besides scaring the animals away, which hinders your experience of seeing, for example, monkeys, can also confuse the animals.